georust/rinex/rinex/README.md

 ## File naming conventions

 In this current form, the parser disregards file names and conventions.
-We aim at providing methods that help generate files that respect the standards though.
+Although we aim at providing methods that help generate files that respect the standards, in file production context.

 ## Crate features